Lindurion/closure-pro-build/README.md

 Usage
 -----
-Sample usage for a project using 1 CSS module (for application and 3rd party CSS) and 2 JS modules (one for server-side Soy template to render initial HTML page and the other for all client-side JS that will be downloaded by the user):
+Sample usage for a project using 1 CSS module (for application and 3rd party CSS) and 2 JS modules (one for server-side Soy templates to render initial HTML page and the other for all client-side JS that will be downloaded by users):

     var closureProBuild = require('closure-pro-build');

     var projectOptions = {
-      projectName: 'sample',
-      rootSrcDir: 'src/client/',
+      rootSrcDir: 'src/',
       cssModules: {
         'style': {
           description: 'All CSS styles for the project',
-          closureInputFiles: ['src/client/main.gss', 'src/client/other.css'],
+          closureInputFiles: ['src/main.gss', 'src/other.css'],
           dontCompileInputFiles: ['path/to/some/third_party.css'],
         }
       },